 Written by Pat O’Neill

 What is Literati?
-Only the greatest children’s book club on Earth.
-Each month, we send 5 obsessively researched, age-appropriate books in a magical package personalized to your child.
+Only the best children’s book subscription service on the planet.
+Each month, we send 5 obsessively researched, age-appropriate books in a magical package personalized to your grandchild.
 Explore the books for a week and keep only the ones you love.
-The monthly membership is $9.95, and we matches or beat the Amazon list price on books kept.
+The monthly membership is $9.95 and Literati matches or beats the Amazon list price on books kept.